 (a) The device meets the exclusion criteria in 2.2.1.1.8.2 (b), (c) and (d);

-(b) The suppressant shall be deemed safe for normally occupied spaces in compliance with international or regional standards (e.g. the United States of America National Fire Protection Association standard for fixed aerosol fire-extinguishing systems NFPA 2010);
+(b) The suppressant is deemed safe for normally occupied spaces in compliance with international or regional standards (e.g. the United States of America National Fire Protection Association standard for fixed aerosol fire-extinguishing systems NFPA 2010);

-(c) The article shall be packaged in a manner such that when activated, temperatures of the outside of the package shall not exceed 200 °C;
+(c) The article is packaged in a manner such that when activated, temperatures of the outside of the package do not exceed 200 °C;

-(d) This entry shall be used only with the approval of the competent authority of the country of manufacture.*
+(d) This entry is used only with the approval of the competent authority of the country of manufacture.*

 This entry does not apply to "SAFETY DEVICES, electrically initiated" described in special provision 280 (UN No. 3268).”